Logical Reasoning (More to come...)

 Of course, there are many shades of grey.
 No one reasons perfectly.
 And it's not always necessary to completely exclude emotions or your "gut feel" either; however, our "gut feel" may be a result of last night's pizza fermenting.
 Be discerning.

-You won't find a "7 decision making pitfalls to avoid" listicle anywhere here.
-I'm interested in how a person who wants to be faithful to God's word can think about what they are asked to believe and work out.
+You won't find a "7 decision-making pitfalls to avoid" listicle anywhere here.
+I'm interested in how a person who wants to be faithful to God's word can think about what they are asked to believe and work out the implications.
 "Is it true?
 Is this the right way to look at God's word?" or perhaps, more simply, "Is it plausible?"